Chill-Astro/Calculator/README.md

 ---

+## Adding Currency Convertor :

+Calculator uses [ExchangeRate-API](https://app.exchangerate-api.com) for Currency conversion.
+An API key must be mannualy added in the region indicated.

+- Open `appsettings.json` : Paste the Code into here.

+    {
+        "LocalSettingsOptions": {
+        "ApplicationDataFolder": "Calculator/ApplicationData",
+        "LocalSettingsFile": "LocalSettings.json"
+      },
+      "CurrencyApiKey": "Enter you API Key here...."
+    }

+- Buid and Run the Application as shown above.

 ## Icon Sources and Credits :

 - [Icons8](https://icons8.com) : For all the Mensuration and Quadratic Equation Solver Menu Logos,